Support for version 2020.36.3 has ended.

-In the past, our policy has been to support the 3 most current OS.
+In the past, our policy has been to support the three most current OS.
 On the surface, this policy made sense.
 Many businesses could continue to use Daylite after a macOS update, but this policy has sometimes done more harm than good.
 Each year Apple adds new capabilities to help you do more.
 To achieve this, they remove the old code while adding new, better technology without looking back.
-Supporting Daylite on older operating systems has added bloat, made Daylite complex to support, and slow to develop.
-We maintain old code that creates new bugs, and we can’t add new features to Daylite fast enough.
-Features you’ve asked for.
+Supporting Daylite on older operating systems has added bloat, made Daylite complex to support and slow to develop.
+Maintaining old code creates new bugs, and keeps us from being able to add new features to Daylite fast enough, the features you’ve asked to be added.

 This year, with the introduction of macOS 11 (Big Sur) and its many new capabilities, we had an important decision to make.